keerthicoder07/study-buddy/README.md

 ```

 ## 🤝 Contributing
-Built by [Your Name/Team]. contributions are welcome!
+Built by [Keerthi RV]. contributions are welcome!

 Project images